chazapis/pydv/README.md

 The vocoder extension is compatible with all current D-STAR hardware (repeaters, hotspots, etc.) and software (repeater controllers, reflectors, etc.), except - of course - transceivers that assume voice data to be in AMBE format and use the corresponding chip for processing.

 D-STAR reflectors, like [xlxd](https://github.com/LX3JL/xlxd), can be used to transcode and bridge the two formats.
 Although implementations of the vocoder extension can use the same reflector connections as AMBE-only clients, it should be avoided, to save the user confusion and establish interoperability.

-This is under development, but depending on the reflector protocol, the connect/login packet or the listening port may have to change, to distinguish between clients supporting the extension and those that don't.
+A solution is to implement another DExtra listener on a different port (30201 instead of 30001).
+The new port is to be used by reflectors using the "ORF" prefix (Open ReFlector).
+Any client connected to an ORF reflector will receive streams encoded with Codec 2.
+All other D-STAR protocol handlers will still send out data encoded with AMBE.
+Note that the protocol/port only affects data transmitted by the reflector.
+The stream vocoder should be recognized by all protocol handlers, so a client can still transmit data using any vocoder on any port.
+The rationale behind this is that DExtra links may be used by repeaters or other reflectors, so it is not really possible to know what their clients support.
+So, nothing will change when linking a repeater to an XRF reflector, but will do when linking to an ORF one.
+This work is currently being done in an [xlxd fork](https://github.com/chazapis/xlxd).

 The open source vocoder, allows homebrewing transceivers using a [Rasbperry Pi](https://www.raspberrypi.org), an [MMDVM modem](https://github.com/g4klx/MMDVM) (even [one constructed with through-hole components](https://www.florian-wolters.de/blog/2016/02/25/handcrafted-mmdvm-adapter/)), and an old radio.
 Thus, one could use a D-STAR hotspot as a transceiver, assuming a method to attach a microphone and speaker.